manhcuong0312/SMB/README.md

 Add-on for Sao Mai Braille program.

 Sao Mai Braille (SMB) is a free rich text editing and Braille translation software for Windows, developed by [Sao Mai Center for the Blind](https://www.saomaicenter.org/en).
-Right now, there are some accessibility that can't be fixed in the program itself so this small add-on will make NVDA screen reader more accessible to SMB's interface.
+Right now, there are some accessibility issue that can't be fixed in the program itself so this small add-on will make NVDA screen reader more accessible to SMB's interface.
 More info about this program can be found at <https://www.saomaicenter.org/en/smsoft/smb>

 # Translating add-on
 Right now, this add-on just make NVDA reads smb's interface better, no extra functionality added so strings to translate is just add-on's description and this readme file.
 Both are not require.
-However, if you'd like, you can translate those via [SMB on Github](https://github.com/Sao-Mai-Center/SMB), on NVDA translation system, or contact us using info below.
+However, if you'd like, you can translate those via [SMB on Github](https://github.com/manhcuong0312/SMB), or contact us using info below.

-# Change log
-## 2023.9
-- compatible with NVDA 2023.2
-## 2023.4
-- Fix issue with Turkish language, and now, add-on require NVDA 2022.1.0 or later

-## 2023.3
-- Corrected name and summary
-- Updated translation

-## 2023.2
-- compatible with NVDA 2023.1

-## 2023.1
-- compatible with NVDA 2022.4
-- Turkish translation added by Umut KORKMAZ

-## 2022.8
-- Compatible with NVDA 2022.3

 # Support and Feedback

 We are a small non-profit organization based in Vietnam.
 We mainly rely on project grants to carry out activities to support for visually impaired people.
 We need your help to keep the work going on to better support the visually impaired people.

 Please get in touch with us for any matters with the contact info below: